 The principle of giving a tithe to God is a very practical way of expressing our worship of God, our thankfulness to him, and our dependence on him.
-In fact, the more we feel we are unable to give a tithe, the greater the opportunity to show our dependence on God instead of trusting in our own ability to control our lives (Proverbs 3:5-6).
+When we feel we are unable to give a tithe, yet still give it, this becomes a greater opportunity to express our dependence on God instead of trusting in our own ability to control our lives (Proverbs 3:5-6).
 When the Israelites did this, God said he would bless them (Malachi 3:10-11), and the same principle is true for us today.
-This does not mean God's blessing will always be financial or physical.
-God loves to bless people in many kinds of ways.
+This does not mean God's blessing will always be financial.
+He loves to bless us in many kinds of ways.